amaankazi81/Care-Sync-AI/README.md

 # 📥 Clone the Repository

-The latest integrated version is available on the ai-integration branch.
+The latest and final version is available on the main branch.

 ```bash
 git clone https://github.com/amaankazi81/Care-Sync-AI.git